thebucknerlife/userbin-rails-example/README.md

     $ heroku open
     ```

+1. When you're done playing around, open the Userbin dashboard to configure your application, add social login and customize emails.

+    ```bash
+    heroku addons:open userbin
+    ```

 Check out the [Userbin Ruby gem](https://github.com/userbin/userbin-ruby) on Github for more details on how to work with Userbin in your Rails application.